 Solstice Canyon is an easy hike along a shaded trail that is partially paved before it gives way to a fire road.
 A babbling brook is the soundtrack as the trail leads you to Tropical Terrace and the foundations of a house designed by renowned architect Paul Williams, who also designed homes for Frank Sinatra and Lucille Ball, as well as the Theme Building at LAX.
 A seasonal waterfall cascades into a pool in the rocks behind the former home.
 Do some exploring and you’ll find a statue of the Virgin Mary in a nearby grotto.

+Looking for some cool spots in L.A. to get your toes wet?
 Head to El Matador State Beach for dazzling views of the California coastline.
 Located between Leo Carillo State Beach and Point Dume State Beach in Malibu, this stretch of sand is renowned for its sea caves and unique rock formations.
 As the sun starts to set, revel in the multi-hued cotton candy clouds.

 The first of its kind in America, The Dog Café is nestled in a Silver Lake strip mall, where guests can pay $10 for one hour of fun with dogs rescued from L.A. shelters.
 Pups live on site for as long as it takes to find them forever homes and are free to roam the play area, showing their personalities outside of stressful shelter environments.
 The staff reports large numbers of post-work visitors stopping by just to decompress - many successful adoptions have happened since their grand opening in April 2016.